fongandrew/postcss-mixins-autocomplete/README.md

 - Updates in real-time as you add or modify mixins
 - Configurable file patterns for watching CSS files

+## Installation

+The extension is currently WIP and not released on VS Code marketplace.
+You can install manually though:

+- Download VSIX file from https://github.com/fongandrew/css-class-autocomplete/releases
+- Select `Install from VSIX` from the VS Code command palette.

 ## Usage

 1. Define your mixins in your CSS/PostCSS files using `@define-mixin`: